Effective content marketing can make it easier for your prospects to find you, essentially providing a pathway for them to travel along to get to you.

 “In the process of reaching you, it is crucial that your prospects should be able to find out more about you along the way”

-“They might glance into an open doorway and see how well-organised your business looks; or they might see a series of awards and achievements on the wall; or a framed news clippings about you.”
+“They might glance into an open doorway and see how well-organised your business looks; or they might see a series of awards and achievements on the wall; or a framed news clipping about you.”

-What David and M3 Media Publishing do for their clients is to create these customer corridors through strategically created, published and distributed content.
+What David and M3 Media Publishing do for their clients is to create these customer corridors through engaging, strategically created, published and distributed content.

 Not Selling, But Influencing